A Cleverbot API wrapper for Python with asynchronous functionality.

 In order to load and recreate the previously saved state as a new Cleverbot instance use load:

 cb = cleverbot.load('cleverbot.pickle')

-To only load the conversations use Cleverbot.load:
+To only load the data and conversations use Cleverbot.load:

 Loading conversations will delete the old ones.